anulipa/Bank-Management-System/README.md

 # Bank Management System

 ## Description-
-This is a Bank Management System web application that allows bank administrators and customers to manage basic banking operations online.
-Customers can create an account, log in, deposit money, withdraw money, and transfer funds.
+This is a Bank Management System web application that allows bank administrators and customers to manage basic ATM operations online.Customers can create an account, log in, deposit money, withdraw money, and transfer funds.

 ---